-The project comprises a major refurbishment of the existing 1960s building to create a modern non-clinical space together with a new build rooftop extension that will provide a relaxing, therapeutic environment for patients, visitors and staff.
+The latest addition to the redevelopment programme at Ulster Hospital in Belfast is a state-of-the-art Macmillan Chemotherapy Unit for The South Eastern Trust and Macmillan Cancer Support.
+The Unit comprises a major refurbishment of an existing 1960s building to create a modern non-clinical space together with a new build rooftop extension that provides a relaxing, therapeutic environment for patients, visitors and staff.

 More information on the wider Ulster development here:

 CEF Excellence Awards 2022 – Healthcare Project of the Year